How to Negotiate a Home Warranty in Real Estate Deals

 Getting Better Coverage or Lower Service Fees

-Don't just negotiate who pays — negotiate what you get.
-Here are practical tactics:
+Don't just negotiate who pays, negotiate what you get.
+Here are practical 2026 tactics:

-• Negotiate the service fee: Standard service fees run $75–$150 per claim visit.
-Some providers allow you to lower this fee by paying a slightly higher annual premium.
+• Negotiate the service fee: Standard service fees average $108.45 per claim visit in 2026, with a typical range of $75 to $150 (some contracts go as low as $0 or as high as $200).
+Some providers let you lower this fee by paying a slightly higher annual premium.

-• Request add-ons: Roof leak coverage, septic systems, and second refrigerators are often excluded by default.
+• Request add-ons: Roof leak coverage, septic systems, standalone freezers, sump pumps, and even limited electronics coverage are often excluded by default.
 Ask the seller to fund a plan that includes these.
+Read our home warranty exclusions guide before signing anything.

 Pincher's Pro Tip

 Compare warranty value vs. cash concessions carefully.
-A $900 warranty has coverage caps, service fees, and exclusions.
-A $900 cash credit has zero restrictions.
-For buyers who are handy or prefer flexibility, requesting equivalent cash at closing may deliver more real-world value.
+A $700 warranty has coverage caps, service fees, and exclusions.
+A $700 cash credit has zero restrictions.
+See our full breakdown of home warranty vs saving money to decide which route delivers more real-world value for your situation.

 Home Warranty as a Closing Gift